rubenkruiper/SPaR.txt/README.md

 ---

-If you use code or data from SPaR.txt in your research, please consider citing the following papers:
+If you use code or data from SPaR.txt in your research, please consider citing the following paper:
 ```
 @inproceedings{Kruiper2021_SPaRtxt,
   author =      "Kruiper, Ruben